henkbirkholz/draft-birkholz-sacm-yang-content/draft-birkholz-sacm-yang-content.md

 First version -00

+Second version -02
+* generalized the content of the document, detaching it from the implementation created at the Hackaton of IETF 99
+* included a mapping of the -03 version of the YANG Notification Headers and Bundles draft to this draft

 # Contributors

+Eric Voit

 --- back

 # Minimal SACM Statement Definition for YANG Output

 The definitions of statements, statement-metadata, content-element, and content-metadata are provided by the SACM Information Model {{-sacmim}}.

-Due to the stripping down of content-elements to YANG output, the enumerations still included in the relationship type are not able to point to other content actually.
+Due to the stripping down of content-elements to YANG output, the enumerations still included in the relationship-type are not able to point to other types of content in the scope of this document, but are able to reference other content-types in the scope of the generic SACM Data Model.

 ~~~~ XSD
 <CODE BEGINS>